Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Bugfixes

 * [#123](https://github.com/Icinga/icinga-powershell-plugins/pull/123) Fixes wrong documented user group for accessing Performance Counter objects which should be `Performance Monitor Users`
+* [#124](https://github.com/Icinga/icinga-powershell-plugins/pull/124) Fixes crash on `Invoke-IcingaCheckService` if an automatic service is not running

 ## 1.3.0 (2020-12-01)